deltaprojects/action-ci-cd/README.md

 ## Usage

+Remember that master branch is protected.
+So you need to either use *dev* branch or create a new branch for PR's.
+Don't forget to delete any new branches after you merge them.
+If you use *dev* it will be automatically reset every time something is merged to master.

 ### Add repositories into the pipeline

 To add a repository that will receive the Github Actions just add your repo to the list in [.github/syncs.yml][2] and when you are done, merge dev branch into master.